Bedrock-Technology/uniBTC/operations/redeem.md

 This step involves configuring the Vault to allow specific contracts for redemption operations.
 Follow these guidelines:

-### Allow uniBTC Contract
+### Case 1: Allow Native Token Redemption
-- Ensure the Vault allows the uniBTC contract for redemption operations.
+- Call the Vault contract method `allowTarget` with parameters `[uniBTC, Redeem]`.
-- This is essential for enabling uniBTC token burned by vault.

-### Allow Native Token Redemption
-- If native token redemption is required, configure the Vault to allow the Redeem Contract.
 - This enables direct redemption of native BTC tokens.

-### Allow ERC20 Token Contracts
+### Case 2: Allow ERC20 Token Redemption
-- For other ERC20 tokens, configure the Vault to allow specific ERC20 Token Contracts.
+- Call the Vault contract method `allowTarget` with parameters `[uniBTC, ERC20]`.
 - This ensures that only approved ERC20 tokens can be redeemed.

+### Case 3: Allow Native and ERC20 Token Redemption
+- Call the Vault contract method `allowTarget` with parameters `[uniBTC, Redeem, ERC20]`.
+- This configuration allows both native BTC and ERC20 token redemptions.